 - Nochebuena (December) – On Christmas Eve, families and friends gather together all over the island.
 You can join in the festivities at many hotels and restaurants.

 Are you wondering what to do after exploring Old San Juan and relaxing on the beach?
 Then, head to Santurce.

-This large, colorful neighborhood is located off the beaten tourist track, and it’s one of my favorite places in San Juan.
+This large, colorful neighborhood is located off the beaten tourist track, and it’s one of my favorite places.
 You’ll find amazing street art, wonderful places to eat and drink, fun nightlife, and some of the city’s best museums.

 Read my guide to Santurce for all the must see sights.

 If you’re looking for fun things to do in San Juan, then stay up late and check out the nightlife!